 I usually only write about a place when we’ve left it.
-We’ve been in Kiev (Kyiv as Ukrainians prefer it) for 3 weeks and have another week remaining.
+We’ve been in Kyiv for 3 weeks and have another week remaining.
 But we’ve had quite a few readers asking about Kyiv (and Ukraine in general) so I figured I would do an “impressions” post.
 I’ll write more in depth about Kyiv in coming weeks.

 We didn’t know what to expect from Kyiv.
 It doesn’t seem to be well represented by travel bloggers and all we really knew before coming here was that it’s a big city, it’s quite modern (having been basically levelled during World War II), and that it has some impressive churches.